Varisu: Reception

-Srinivasa Ramanujam of The Hindu wrote "Beyond Varisu’s staid plot and saccharine emotional beats, that’s what stays in your mind in this Vamshi Paidipally directorial".
+Srinivasa Ramanujam of The Hindu wrote "Beyond Varisu's staid plot and saccharine emotional beats, that's what stays in your mind in this Vamshi Paidipally directorial".
 Priyanka Thirumurthy of The News Minute gave the film 3.5 out of 5 stars and wrote "In short, Varisu is a predictable but enjoyable family drama.
 After all, the fact that 'family is difficult' is a universal emotion".
-Haricharan Pudipeddi of Hindustan Times wrote "As a viewer if you had walked in with your expectations in place after watching the trailer, you won’t be disappointed".
+Haricharan Pudipeddi of Hindustan Times wrote "As a viewer if you had walked in with your expectations in place after watching the trailer, you won't be disappointed".

-Kirubhakar Purushothaman of The Indian Express gave the film 3 out of 5 and wrote "There’s no novelty to the experience.
+Kirubhakar Purushothaman of The Indian Express gave the film 3 out of 5 and wrote "There's no novelty to the experience.
 We wait for one mass moment after the other or one joke after the other.
 That makes Varisu more of a product than a film".
 Navneet Vyasan of News18 gave the film 3 out of 5 stars and wrote "The screenplay has enough elements of a family entertainer.
 It has enough twists and turns too.
 In all this drama, Vijay excels in a perfect popcorn film that will see theatres come alive again".
-Priyanka Sundar of Firstpost wrote "Not that they aren’t valid, but they are so used to the subliminal messaging of women treated as nothing but trophies, and belonging in the kitchen that they don’t see a point is calling it out".
-Behindwoods gave the film’s rating 2.75 out of 5 and wrote "Vijay's Varisu is a pucca family entertainer for this Pongal festival".
+Priyanka Sundar of Firstpost wrote "Not that they aren't valid, but they are so used to the subliminal messaging of women treated as nothing but trophies, and belonging in the kitchen that they don't see a point is calling it out".

 Navein Darshan of Cinema Express gave the film 3.5 out of 5 stars and wrote "The best among them is Vijay casually taking a dig at family dramas while making a confident statement".
-Vivek MV of Deccan Herald gave the film’s rating 2.5 out of 5 stars and wrote "Beast from Nelson's was a misfire, yes, but it was at least encouraging to see Vijay collaborating with a youngster.
+Vivek MV of Deccan Herald gave the film's rating 2.5 out of 5 stars and wrote "Beast from Nelson's was a misfire, yes, but it was at least encouraging to see Vijay collaborating with a youngster.
 He took that path with Master first, where he responded to the sensibility and style of a new-gen filmmaker.
 With 'Varisu', it seems that the actor has played it safe".
-Lakshmi Subramanian of The Week gave the film’s rating 1.5 out of 5 and wrote "Although the music is sufficiently peppy and there are some emotional scenes, the movie has nothing new to offer and may disappoint even hardcore Vijay fans".
+Lakshmi Subramanian of The Week gave the film's rating 1.5 out of 5 and wrote "Although the music is sufficiently peppy and there are some emotional scenes, the movie has nothing new to offer and may disappoint even hardcore Vijay fans".